hmoyen/Num-rico/README.md

 Cubic spline interpolation is utilized to approximate the position function based on the estimated positions obtained from the Runge-Kutta method.
 This interpolation technique provides a continuous representation of the object's trajectory, allowing for smoother visualization and analysis.

-## Usage

-To use this code, follow these steps:

-1. Clone the repository
-2. Install the required dependencies (NumPy, SciPy, Matplotlib, etc.):
-3. Run the main script to process IMU data and estimate the object's state (position): `python3 RK4_splines.py`